Search for missing Lauren Cho of NJ continues as Petito case brings light to missing persons

 Cho's family was not giving out any formal statements at the time of publication, and her family does not have official representation to speak on their behalf.

-"The investigation has been a priority for the Department since Ms. Cho went missing," San Bernardino Sheriff's Department Public Information Officer Mara Rodriguez said in a statement to Fox News Digital on Thursday.
+"The investigation has been a priority for the department since Ms. Cho went missing," San Bernardino Sheriff's Department Public Information Officer Mara Rodriguez said in a statement to Fox News Digital on Thursday.

 Search efforts were conducted shortly after her disappearance, and the San Bernardino Sheriff's Department executed a search warrant on July 31 in the 8600 block of Benmar Trail of Yucca Valley with seven search K-9s.
 The department conducted an aerial search of the "remote mountain terrain" where she was last seen on July 24, according to the sheriff's department.